Thoseyearsbrian/GeoIP2-Country/Docs/en-US/README.md

 1. Register on [MaxMind](https://www.maxmind.com) and obtain your GeoLite2 License Key

-2. Open your repository: GitHub → Settings → Secrets and variables → Actions
+2. Open the settings page of this repository, then navigate to: Settings → Secrets and variables → Actions, and add the following items.

 3. Create the following Secrets (names must match exactly):